Features Skin Read Blog Support Download for iOS

 March 27, 2026 8 min read

 The confusion isn't about whether azelaic acid and tretinoin work together.
 Clinical studies show the combination delivers faster, more pronounced results than azelaic acid alone, especially in the first three months of treatment.
-Dermatologists prescribe them as a duo specifically because azelaic acid can enhance the effects of tretinoin when treating acne and hyperpigmentation.
+In a 1998 trial in Clinical Therapeutics, an azelaic acid combination was at least as effective as tretinoin while offering better tolerability.
+Dermatologists prescribe them as a duo specifically because azelaic acid can enhance the effects of tretinoin when treating acne and hyperpigmentation, an approach documented in a 2020 case series in Case Reports in Dermatological Medicine that treated stubborn acne with tretinoin and azelaic acid together.

 The real issue?
 Nobody agrees on the timing.